-Credits, 1 sem. hr.
-Concepts in Pathophysiology, Medical Genetics, Immunology and Clinical Microbiology are presented in correlation with Clinical Medicine Courses.
+Credits, 2 sem. hrs.
+Concepts in Pathophysiology, Medical Genetics, Embryology and Clinical Microbiology are presented in correlation with Clinical Medicine Courses.
 The Medical Genetics topics provide a foundation for understanding the role of genes and chromosomes in basic patterns of inheritance, genetic factors in disease, screening and testing for genetic abnormalities and ethical and legal considerations.
 The Medical Microbiology topics cover pathogenic bacteria, fungi, viruses and animal parasites in relation to human disease with an emphasis on pathogenesis, mechanisms of virulence, epidemiology, therapy and prevention.
-The Immunology topics introduce basic principles of human immunity, response of the body to injury and common immunologic disorders.
+The Embryology topics introduce basic principles of human development, response to injury and common developmental disorders.